EvansUniverse/daisy-projects/_evan/Jellybeans/README.md

     * 1/16 -->

 ## TODOs
-### Priority #1
-* Binary size takes up 99.88% of the Daisy Seed's 128kb flash.
-I'll have to figure out a way to fix this before I'll be able to add literally anything else.

 ### Definitely planned for the future
 * more elementary rhythmic variations such as 1->5->3->7
 * varying rhythms, similar to the Access Virus TI2's arp (implemented as a StepSequencer class)